LydiaAlem/Fractal-Drawer/README.md

 # Fractal Project!

 This Java project created fractal shapes using recursive algorithms and graphics libraries, displayed on a visual canvas.
 The Canvas class extended the Applet class, which created a top-level window with standard features using the Frame object.
-It was completed for an CSCI 1933: Introduction to Algorithms and Data Structures course!
+It was completed in the course CSCI 1933: Introduction to Algorithms and Data Structures course!

 ## Language & Software used: